Do you like to travel? Are you a big fan of Priceline? If so, do you use the online travel service to book flights and hotels often?

 What’s Under the Priceline Credit Card Hood?

 However, it does offer 0% introductory APR on balance transfers for the first 15 billing cycles.
-After that, the purchase APR will rise to either 15.99%, 20.99%, or 25.99%, based on your creditworthiness.
+After that, the purchase APR will rise to a much higher variable APR based on your creditworthiness.

 The balance transfer APR will also rise to the same rate as the purchase rate after the initial 15 months are up, so be careful when carrying a large balance.
 Also note that there is a 3% balance transfer fee, which is the standard industry average.